Trains to LeedsGet the cheapest fares to Leeds with our split ticket search

-The Royal Armouries is one of the best museums in the UK and was originally built in 1996 to house weapons and armouries from the Tower of London.
-With exhibits that include armours used for fencing, jousting and even Indian elephants, the Royal Armouries makes for a great visit.
-To get here, simply take the free ferry from Granary Wharf, at the southern entrance of the Leeds railway station.
+The Armouries is one of the best museums in the UK, it was built in 1996 to hold weapons and armouries from the Tower of London.
+With armours used for fencing, jousting and even Indian elephants, there are plenty of things to see.
+To get to the Armouries, hop on the free ferry from Granary Wharf at Leeds railway station's southern entrance.

-Kirkstall Abbey is another popular attraction in Leeds.
-This medieval cathedral was built in 1152 by the Cistercian monks and is Leeds’ most impressive medieval structure.
-The weekend food market and pop-up events are held outside the Abbey from April to November.
-The Abbey House Museum is also worth a visit.
-It contains beautifully reconstructed shops and houses as well as exhibitions for children.
+Kirkstall Abbey is a medieval cathedral built-in 1152 by the Cistercian monks.
+The Abbey has a weekend food market, and pop-up events are held on the grounds from April to November, attracting plenty of visitors.
+The Abbey Home Museum is worth visiting, with beautifully reconstructed shops and buildings, and exhibitions for children.

 Bundobust has incredible vegetarian and vegan Indian street food at a low price.
 Headrow House has fantastic rooftop terraces where you can soak up the Yorkshire sunshine.

 Leeds is famous for its nightlife; Call Lane has various bars including a Tiki Bar & the famous Backroom speakeasy.
 For a more relaxed drink, check out the Lazy Lounge with local gins and cocktails, it's a 2-minute walk from Leeds Station's south entrance.

 Frequently Asked Questions